West Yorkshire Regiment: Inter-war years

+A company of the 1st Battalion was posted to the Imperial fortress colony of Bermuda from 1929, relieving the 2nd Battalion, Argyll & Sutherland Highlanders, to 1931, when it was relieved by a company, 1st Battalion, Northumberland Fusiliers.
+This was at a time of significant cut backs to the British Army during the interwar period that saw the saw the disbandment or reduction of units such as the West India Regiment and Royal Guernsey Militia, while responsibility for coastal defence in Britain was transferred wholly to the Territorial Army.
+Garrisons throughout the Empire were removed or reduced.
+In the Bermuda Garrison, which could not be removed entirely given the colony's role as an Imperial fortress, the regular artillery and engineering companies were removed, with their duties transferred to reservists, while the regular infantry battalion was reduced to a company detached from whichever battalion was posted to Jamaica.
+Reservists again shouldered the additional responsibilities.
+The company in Bermuda rejoined the rest of the battalion on its return to Britain from Jamaica aboard the troopship "Lancashire".
+The unit would have a brief stay, disembarking briefly while other personnel were delivered to Southampton, but not permitted to leave the dock before reboarding for transport to its new station, Egypt.

 In 1936 the 8th (Leeds Rifles) Battalion transferred to the Royal Artillery as 66th (Leeds Rifles, The West Yorkshire Regiment) Anti-Aircraft Brigade.

 In 1937, the 6th Battalion became 49th (The West Yorkshire Regiment) Anti-Aircraft Battalion of the Royal Engineers, converting to a searchlight regiment of the Royal Artillery in 1940.

 In April 1938, the 7th (Leeds Rifles) Battalion converted to the armoured role as 45th (Leeds Rifles) Bn, Royal Tank Regiment.
 In June 1939, the company at Morley was split off to form the cadre for a duplicate unit, the 51st (Leeds Rifles) Bn, Royal Tank Regiment.